Alimov-8/django-bookstore-app/README.md

   ##### ↪️ Commits:
     • Logged-In Users Only:
-      login_required() decorator / LoginRequired mixin (class-based views)

-      “Books” link it will automatically redirect not login user to the Log In page and if you somehow knew the UUID of a specific book page you’d be redirected to Log In as well!
+      login_required() decorator / LoginRequired mixin (class-based views) “Books” link it will automatically redirect not login user to the Log In page and if you somehow knew the UUID of a specific book page you’d be redirected to Log In as well!

+    • Custom Permissions:
+      Can be add into model using Meta Class, and in the view can be used by importing PermissionRequiredMixin and permission_required filed inside CBV

+    • Groups & UserPassesTestMixin:
+      The third permissions mixin available is UserPassesTestMixin which restricts a view’s access only to users who pass a specific test.
+      An example of groups is if you have a premium section on your website, a user upgrading could switch them into the premium group and then have access to however many specific extra permissions that involves.

+    • Unit Tests